-- List label forms stored in printer
+- · List label forms stored in printer

 - Retrieve label forms stored in printer

 - Input variable data

-- Printing labels
+- · Printing labels

 The KDU was designed for Zebra EPL printers.
 The EPL printer's serial port was configured for DCE (data communication equipment) communications configuration.
-The G-Series printer has a DTE (data terminal equipment) serial port configuration.
-Because of the KDU and G-Series have different wiring configurations, a KDU serial port adapter is needed to properly supply power to the KDU and enable communications between them.
+The 2824 Plus printer supports DTE (data terminal equipment) serial port configuration with the serial port auto-detection and configuration.
+The printer supplies the KDU with power through the serial port.
+The KDU serial port adapter supplied with new KDU's is not needed.